 |NURS 531||Controlled Drugs and Substances for NP Prescribers||(1)|

 Note that in some jurisdictions, clinical placement opportunities may be limited.
 AU cannot guarantee that a placement will be available for the term, and in the place, in which a student wishes to take a clinical course.
 Students should begin the process of identifying potential clinical sites as early as possible.
-In some jurisdictions such as Manitoba, Alberta, and British Columbia, and parts of Nova Scotia, a centralized preceptor request system is used.
-In those jurisdictions, students should not contact preceptors employed by the Health Authority.
+In jurisdictions such as Manitoba, Alberta, and British Columbia, and Nova Scotia, a centralized preceptor request system is used.
+In those jurisdictions, students should not contact preceptors employed by the Health Authority directly.
 To determine whether or not a preceptor should be contacted, please discuss this with the appropriate AU clinical practicum coordinator.

 Students must complete the PMD:NP and MN:NP program requirements within five years of their initial admission to the program.

 To maintain program status, course-based students must successfully complete six credits of course work during each academic year (September 1 to August 31).
 Students who do not meet the requirements for maintaining program status will be withdrawn from the program.
 If a student is unable and not expected to make progress in the program, the student may request a deferral in order to suspend the program requirements for a period of time by submitting a Deferral Request form.
 The maximum length of one deferral is one (1) year.
 In special circumstances, students may reapply for a second year of deferral during their time in their program.

 Thesis-based students must also successfully complete six credits of course work during each academic year (September 1 to August 31) to maintain program status.
 Students who do not meet the requirements for maintaining program status will be withdrawn from the program.